hyriver/pygeoutils/README.rst

 Features
 --------

-PyGeoUtils is a part of a software stack for retrieving and processing hydrology and climatology dataset.
+PyGeoUtils is part of a software stack for retrieving and processing hydrology and climatology dataset.
 This package provides utilities for manipulating (Geo)JSON and (Geo)TIFF responses from web services.
 These utilities are: